Samir70/math-q-factory/README.md

 The package is now at version 2, I felt the breaking changes were needed to reorganise how topicsToTest get listed.
 See below.

+Also: The previous hint and giveAway properties have been replaced with an array called hints.
+Any number of hints can now be given.
+I will eventually include a special hint that references easier questions and add that property -- as an enhancement, not a breaking change.

+Some questions (well, the number theory ones!) have a link property with the URL of a webpage that explains the topic.
+This property is not being tested for, so questions can be generated without being flagged as missing something.

 ## using the package
 Using node, I import the package with
 > const {getMathsQs} = require('math-q-factory');